Elvis-Verse/html-project-A-Local-Taco-Shop/README.md

 Goal
-- Certify myself as an expert in HTML
+- Certify myself as an expert in HTML.
 So, I created a 100% HTML website for a Local Taco Shop by:
 - creating multiple pages on my website
 - creative in-page navigation links to sections within a page and to other pages